david-d-an/VirbelaChallenges/Exercise1/Exercise1.Api/README.md

     * Price: Decimal, Price of Listing
     * CreatorId: Int, Primary key of user who created Listing
     * CreatedDate: DateTime, Date when Listing was created
-* Note: If the access token's User Id is differet from the Id of the request, the server denies the request and return HTTP 401 Unauthorized will
+* Note: If the access token's User Id is differet from the Id of the request, the server denies the request and wil return HTTP 401 Unauthorized response.

 ### 4. Create Listing
 Users can create any listing.<br>

 * Request Type: POST
-* Service Url: **{Endpoint}**/Listing
+* Service Url: **{ApiRoot}**/Listing
 * Input Parameters: (attahced as body)
     * Id: Int, Primary key of Listing
     * Title: String, Title of Listing